Does Your Website Run On WordPress? How To Tell

 A) An eye-catching, professional-looking website that is expensive to build, or

-B) The same eye-catching, professional-looking site, but at a much cheaper price than the cost of getting option ”A” built.
+B) The same eye-catching, professional-looking site, but at a cost that is significantly less than the cost of getting option ”A” built.

-If you picked web site “B”, then you need to learn more about WordPress, why WordPress can be used to create an eye-catching website that could end up costing you far less to build than websites which use other web editing applications … and how to tell these apart!
+If you decided to go with web site “B”, then you need to know more about the benefits of using WordPress, why WordPress can be used to create an eye-catching website that could turn out to be far less expensive to build than websites built using a website development tool … and how to tell these two types apart!

-WordPress is the world’s most used online publishing platform and content management system (CMS).
-It is a budget-friendly CMS platform suitable for businesses on a budget.
+WordPress is the world’s most popular online publishing platform and content management system (CMS).
+It is a powerful CMS application suitable for all types of businesses.

-Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a newbie with no web design skills to use, and offers an array of helpful extensions that make your web presence extremely effective in terms of getting your content published, promoting visitor engagement, generating business leads and sales, scalability, etc.
+Whether your reason for having a web site is for personal blogging or business use, WordPress is easy enough for a newbie with no programming skills to use, and offers a range of helpful add-ons that make your web presence extremely effective in terms of getting your content published and indexed by search engines, promoting visitor interaction, generating business leads and sales, enhancing your site’s capabilities, scalability, etc.

 With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your site is also driven by WordPress.

-And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to be able to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built quite inexpensively?
+And if you don’t have a website yet, or are thinking of getting a website built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built to a smaller budget if required?

-Do you need to know if a website was built using WordPress?
-Maybe you’ve come here because you’ve heard or read wonderful things about all of the great advantages of using WordPress, and you’re now wondering if your site was built using the WordPress software, or some other CMS application.
+Do you need to know if your website is powered by WordPress?
+Maybe you’ve come to our site because you’ve read about WordPress, and you’re now wondering if your site was built using WordPress, or some other CMS application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?